gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/Readme.md

 Compile NVIDIA kernel modules for Garden Linux in a Docker image.
 Running the image in a cluster installs the GPU driver.

+Normally 2 to 3 versions should be maintained of Garden Linux and NVIDIA drivers: always previous & current versions, and a future/canary version when the related Garden Linux or NVIDIA driver version is released.
+Older versions should be commented out accordingly in order to avoid combinatorial explosion when building images. as we build an image for each combination of Garden Linux & NVIDIA driver.

 ## TL;DR - How to create a new version?

 ### New Garden Linux version